 Day 1 - Golden Circle & South Coast

-We will start our six days around Iceland adventure with a day rammed full of Iceland’s most famous natural wonders.
+We will start our six days around Iceland adventure with a day crammed full of Iceland’s most famous natural wonders.
 We will visit the amazing attractions on the Golden Circle route including a giant waterfall, a frequently erupting geyser, and a UNESCO World Heritage Site.
 Then, we will head towards the southern coastline where we will enjoy the most spectacular views along the way.
 Before arriving at our lovely country hotel, we will make stops at Iceland’s most epic waterfalls: the majestic Seljalandsfoss and Skógafoss.
+From September to April, your guide can help you chase the Northern Lights at night.

 - Thingvellir National Park